JasperLefever/SamenvattingMDA/3 NoSql/big_data.md

 Internet of Things -> alles is verbonden met het internet. -> sensors, camera's, ... -> extra data -> BIG DATA

 ## 3.1.4.
 The 4 V's of big data

+- **Volume**
+  - De hoeveelheid data -> data in 'rust' (data at rest)
+- **Variety**
+  - De verschillende types en bronnen van data
+- **Velocity**
+  - De snelheid waarmee date komt en gaat -> data in 'beweging' (data in motion)
+- **Veracity**
+  - De betrouwbaarheid van de data -> data in 'twijfel' (data in doubt)
+  - niet alle data is even "correct"
+  - qualiteit, accuraatheid, integriteit en credibiliteit van de data
+  - "Veracity refers to the quality, accuracy, integrity and credibility of data.
+Gathered data could have missing pieces, might be inaccurate or might not be able to provide real, valuable insight.
+Veracity, overall, refers to the level of trust there is in the collected data."

+### Big data challenges

+- **Volume**
+  - BIG data -> horizontaalbare schaalbaarheid / gedistribueerde systemen
+  - > "Unlike traditional databases that scale vertically (upgrading a single server with more memory, CPU, etc.), horizontal scaling involves adding more machines to a network, distributing the load."
+- **Variety**
+  - veel verschillende formaten aan data -> schemaless databases
+  - structured(sqldatabase), semi-structured (json files), and unstructured data(social media posts)
+- **Velocity**
+  - > "Traditional databases that emphasize ACID properties (Atomicity, Consistency, Isolation, Durability) may not cope well with the high velocity of data.
+Therefore, NoACID databases, which prioritize performance and scalability over strict consistency, are often used in Big Data scenarios."
+- **Veracity**
+  - Slechte data -> Data veracity handling
+  - > "Data veracity handling involves ensuring the accuracy and reliability of data through various means like data cleansing, validation, and verification.
+Techniques in data quality management and analytics are employed to detect and correct inaccuracies in data."

 ## 3.1.5.
 Some other V's